 - 6 months about short-term flexible working arrangements

-- 12 months about domestic violence leave.
+- 12 months about family violence leave.

 They will need to get in touch with Employment New Zealand first.